-We always feel that Belagavi does not offer any places of historical value which are a worth visit (as one visits city of Vijapura/Mysuru), but in fact there many places which have definite historical value.
-We often move around these places but never try to see and learn about their when/who constructed them, any other major events or personalities related to them, sculpture, wooden carvings, paintings, and most importantly if any old photographs available with them which may throw light on city of old Belagavi.
+We always feel that Belagavi does not offer any places of historical value which are worth visit (as one visits the city of Vijapura/Mysuru), but in fact, there many places which have definite historical value.
+We often move around these places but never try to see and learn about their when/who constructed them, any other major events or personalities related to them, sculpture, wooden carvings, paintings, and most importantly if any old photographs available with them which may throw light on the city of old Belagavi.

 Just a few places I have managed to see –

-1. Vitthal Dev Galli temples: There are 6-7 Vaishnavite temples are situated here.
-Some temples are in good condition because still some Brahmins and Marwadi’s visit and perform poojas, except one which I guess (Murlidhar temple) adjacent to Dr. Javali’s hospital is in dilapidated condition, which certainly seems most ancient.
+Vitthal Dev Galli temples: There are 6-7 Vaishnavite temples are situated here.
+Some temples are in good condition because still some Brahmins and Marwadi’s visit and perform poojas, except one which I guess (Murlidhar temple) adjacent to Dr. Javali’s hospital is in a dilapidated condition, which certainly seems most ancient.
 Also, in Shahapur Khade Bazar we find Mahadev temple and Maruti temple.

-Adjacent to the Nucleus Mall there is a small temple and an old well (which is not visible from outside).
+Adjacent to the Nucleus Mall there is a small temple and an old well (which is not visible from the outside).

 Old stone-built houses in Tilakwadi, Hindwadi, near BogarVes, Shahapur, and Hosur (especially Rangubai palace in Ramling Khind and a house near Nath Pai garden on Deshmukh Road)

-3. Ganapat galli watch tower, school nearby.
+3. Ganapat galli watchtower, school nearby.

 4. Jain basti’s in Kore Galli Shahapur (looks ancient), Hosur Basavn Galli, Shetty Galli.
-Remarkable about these basti’s are the towers built infront of these, stone carving is beautiful.
+Remarkable about these basti’s are the towers built in front of these, stone carving is beautiful.

 5. Saraswati Vachanalay and Kreeda Bhavan, Kore Galli Shahapur.

 6. There is some old Maths, like Kalmath in Kalmath Street.
-There was one math called Karanji Math in Kore Galli Shahapur, but today this is completely extinct and is being replaced by new building.
+There was one math called Karanji Math in Kore Galli Shahapur, but today this is completely extinct and is being replaced by a new building.

 7. Rajwada compound in Madhavpur Vadagaon.
 I have heard some interesting things about the people who lived here who were Sansthanik’s.
-I have also heard that still today there are some war weapons and some structures can been seen.
+I have also heard that still today there are some war weapons and some structures can be seen.

-10.Masjid’s and darga’s.
-The prominent one which comes to my mind is Belagavi Khade Bazar masjid and darga besides DCC bank and another darga near police headquarters.
+10.Masjid’s and Darga’s.
+The prominent one which comes to my mind is Belagavi Khade Bazar masjid and Darga besides DCC bank and another darga near police headquarters.

 This list can be comprehensively updated by citizens.
 I am sure these will an eye-opener for everyone about Belagavi’s glorious past.
-People must learn about preservation and restoration of these invaluable structures.
+People must learn about the preservation and restoration of these invaluable structures.